kevkongmc/protoc_gen_mcp/README.md

 This project demonstrates how to generate MCP (Model Context Protocol) manifests and Python MCP servers from existing protobuf definitions and existing protobuf servers.

 **Disclaimer:** This project is in its early stages.
 It is meant to be a proof-of-concept at this stage, and is not robust at all.
-Some feature gaps have been documented here (see TODO below), and I'm sure there are plenty more gaps unnoticed.
+Some feature gaps have been documented here (see TODO below and in code), and I'm sure there are plenty more gaps unnoticed.

 *Author's Note*: I created this project in order to: